Challenging Cal EXPO’s Use of Farrowing Crates (2013)

 The issues in this case were revived in court in 2017.
 The Animal Legal Defense Fund brought a new lawsuit against the California Exposition and State Fair and Regents of the University of California on behalf of Humane ARME and the Animal Legal Defense Fund Cruelty Prevention Unit.
 The lawsuit settled quickly and the exhibit was not held in 2017.
 In a March 2018 letter sent to Animal Legal Defense Fund attorneys pursuant to the settlement, the CEO of the state fair stated that the upcoming 2018 fair would once again not include the cruel display.

-The Animal Legal Defense Fund filed a lawsuit against the California Exposition and State Fairs (Cal Expo) and Regents of the University of California for illegally confining pregnant and nursing pigs in the Livestock Nursery Exhibit at the California State Fair.February 16, 2017 Press Release
+The Animal Legal Defense Fund filed a lawsuit against the California Exposition and State Fairs (Cal Expo) and Regents of the University of California for illegally confining pregnant and nursing pigs in the Livestock Nursery Exhibit at the CA State Fair.February 16, 2017 Press Release

 THIS ACTION IS NOW CLOSED.
 The Animal Legal Defense Fund needs California residents' help to end the cruel exhibition of pregnant and nursing pigs in farrowing crates at the California State Fair.February 9, 2017 Action Alert